Semblance (video game)

-Semblance is a puzzle-platform game developed by Nyamakop, a South African game development studio, and published by Good Shepherd Entertainment.
-It was released on July 24, 2018 for Microsoft Windows, OS X and Nintendo Switch.
+Semblance is a 2018 puzzle-platform game developed by South African studio Nyamakop and published by Good Shepherd Entertainment.
+It was released on 24 July 2018 for Microsoft Windows, OS X and Nintendo Switch.

 Gameplay

 Semblance is a 2D platform game where the player can deform parts of the platforms, which are made out of Play-Doh.
 Through a disaster, the blob-like creature the player controls the world of hardness that has infected the normally soft world.
 The deforming terrain enables the player to avoid dangerous obstacles and reach higher places.

 Release

-The game was released on July 24, 2018.
+The game was released on 24 July 2018.